jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark10.md

 #### v.45
 >For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."

-Philosopher William Jamees affirmed that the best use of one's life is to spend it for something that will outlast it.
-Life's value is not its duration but its donation - not how long we live but how fully and how well.
+Philosopher William James affirmed that the best use of one's life is to spend it for something that will outlast it.
+Life's value is **not its duration but its donation** - not how long we live but how fully and how well.
 #joswaldsanders #spiritualleadership

 #### v.46
 >Then they came to Jericho.
 As Jesus and his disciples, together with a large crowd, were leaving the city, a blind man, Baritmaeus (That is, the Son of Timaeus), was sitting by the roadside begging.

 Nothing happened in Jericho.
 Jesus can walk into a city and nothing happen. **And the only man that saw Jesus was a blind man.**
-Here's my definition of hunger: the revelation of your need.
+Here's my definition for hunger: the revelation of your need.
 #coreyrussell
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VU9nTEDYpEU?start=2900" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>